ArielLevovich/CPP_EX4_24/README.md

 - **Description:** Verifies the heap traversal of a binary tree with complex number values.
 - **Check:** Ensures the nodes are visited in the correct min-heap sequence.

+Certainly!
+Here is the detailed text based on the content from your images and previous information.

+### README

 ## Overview

 This project includes the implementation and testing of various tree structures and nodes.
 The trees are generic and can handle different data types, such as `int`, `double`, and `Complex`.
 Each tree type is tested for various traversal methods, ensuring the correctness of the implementation.